AMERICAN WEDDINGS BLOG

 Published Thursday, Aug.
 4th, 2022

-Your friend will need to get ordained, then you can start planning the perfect wedding ceremony together.
-For step-by-step instructions on what friends and relatives must do in order to officiate read:
+Your friend will need to get ordained online, then you can start planning a custom wedding ceremony together.
+For step-by-step instructions on what friends and relatives must do in order to officiate, check out:

-Once the initial paperwork is taken care of, all that’s left is finding the perfect words to celebrate the happy occasion.
+Once the initial paperwork is taken care of, all that’s left is finding the perfect wording to celebrate the happy occasion.

-To make it easy, we created a simple wedding ceremony template for you, your partner, and your friend-officiant to complete together.
+To make it easy, we created the simple wedding ceremony template below for you, your partner, and your friend officiant to complete together.

 Fill in each blank section with details from you and your partner’s relationship by answering the provided questions.
 This can be completed in only a few minutes, but we suggest you take your time and make a fun day of it.